Duchess of Richmond's ball: Cultural influences

 Thackeray's dramatic use of the ball in Vanity Fair inspired, in turn, a number of screen depictions.
-One notable example comes from the 1935 RKO production Becky Sharp, the first full-length Technicolor film released after perfection of the full-color three-strip method, which makes the Duchess of Richmond's Ball the first historical set-piece ever staged in a full-colour feature film.
-Critics of the day were not kind to the picture itself, but the sequence in which the officers hurry to leave the ball – the red of their coats suddenly and emotionally filling the frame – was widely praised as showing great promise for the dramatic use of colour on-screen.
+One notable example comes from the 1935 RKO production Becky Sharp, the first full-length technicolor film released after perfection of the full-color three-strip method, which makes the Duchess of Richmond's ball the first historical set-piece ever staged in a full-colour feature film.
+Critics of the day were not kind to the picture itself, but the sequence in which the officers hurry to leave the ball — the red of their coats suddenly and emotionally filling the frame — was widely praised as showing great promise for the dramatic use of colour on-screen.

 The ball also inspired artists, including John Everett Millais, who painted The Black Brunswicker in 1860, Henry Nelson O'Neil who painted Before Waterloo in 1868 and Robert Hillingford who painted The Duchess of Richmond's Ball.

-The ball was a scene in the third act of a melodrama called In the Days of the Duke written by Charles Haddon Chambers and J. Comyns Carr, it was displayed sumptuously in the 1897 production, with a backdrop by William Harford showing the hall and staircase inside the Duchess's house.
+The ball was a scene in the third act of a melodrama called In the Days of the Duke written by Charles Haddon Chambers and J. Comyns Carr; it was displayed sumptuously in the 1897 production, with a backdrop by William Harford showing the hall and staircase inside the Duchess's house.

-Several characters attend the ball in Georgette Heyer's 1937 novel An Infamous Army, and also in her novelisation of the life of Sir Harry Smith, 1st Baronet, The Spanish Bride.
+Several characters attend the ball in Georgette Heyer's novel An Infamous Army (1937), and also in The Spanish Bride (1940), her novelisation of the life of Sir Harry Smith.

-The ball was used by Sergei Bondarchuk in his 1970 film Waterloo for dramatic effect.
+The ball was used by Sergei Bondarchuk in his film Waterloo (1970) for dramatic effect.
 Bondarchuk contrasted an army at peace with the impending battle and in particular as a dramatic backdrop to show how completely Napoleon managed to "humbug" Wellington.